OpenNebula/docs/source/operation/vm_management/vm_templates.rst

 Note: OpenNebula Templates are designed to be hypervisor-agnostic, but there are additional attributes that are supported for each hypervisor.
 Check the :ref:`KVM configuration <kvmg>` and :ref:`vCenter configuration <vcenterg>` for more details.

+.. _vm_templates_custom_tags:

 Other (Custom Tags)
 --------------------------------------------------------------------------------

 |sunstone_template_custom_tags|

 This section in the Other tab is for all fields that haven't any gap in the others tabs.
-You can introduce others own fields into this section, this values will be saved in the resuorrce template.
+You can introduce others own fields into this section, this values will be saved in the resuorce template.
+Also you can create a value of object type.

 .. _vm_templates_endusers: